TejasNamjo/Angular/README.md

 If a particular component declares the OnPush strategy, the Zone checks this component and its children only if the bindings to the component’s input properties have changed, or if the component uses AsyncPipe, and the corresponding observable started emitting values.
 If a component that has the OnPush strategy changes a value of one of its properties bound to its template, the change detection cycle won’t be initiated.
 To declare the OnPush strategy, add the following line to the @Component() decorator:
 changeDetection: ChangeDetectionStrategy.OnPush
+The following frequently used browser mechanisms are patched to support change detection: all browser events (click, mouseover, keyup, etc.)
+setTimeout() and setInterval()
+Ajax requests
+Each Angular component has an associated change detector, which is created at application startup time.
+How change detection works?
+for each expression used in the template, it's comparing the current value of the property used in the expression with the previous value of that property.
+By default, Angular does not do deep object comparison to detect changes, it only takes into account properties used by the template.
+When using OnPush detectors, then the framework will check an OnPush component when any of its input properties changes, when it fires an event, or when an Observable fires an event
+If we build our application using immutable objects and immutable lists only, its possible to use OnPush everywhere transparently, without the risk of stumbling into change detection bugs.
+Avoiding change detection loops: Production vs Development mode One of the important properties of Angular change detection is that unlike Angular 1 it enforces a uni-directional data flow: when the data on our controller classes gets updated, change detection runs and updates the view.
+But that updating of the view does not itself trigger further changes which on their turn trigger further updates to the view, creating what in Angular 1 was called a digest cycle turning on/off change detection, and triggering it manually constructor(private ref: ChangeDetectorRef) {
+    ref.detach();
+    setInterval(() => {
+      this.ref.detectChanges();
+    }, 5000);
+  }
+Base class for Angular Views, provides change detection functionality.
+A change-detection tree collects all views that are to be checked for changes.
+Use the methods to add and remove views from the tree, initiate change-detection, and explicitly mark views as dirty, meaning that they have changed and need to be rerendered.
 COMPONENT LIFECYCLE

 The callbacks shown on the light-gray background will be invoked only once, and those on the darker background can be invoked multiple times during the component life span.
 The user sees the component after the initialization phase is complete.
 Then the change detection mechanism ensures that the component’s properties stay in sync with its UI.
 If the component is removed from the DOM tree as a result of the router’s navigation or a structural directive (such as *ngIf), Angular initiates the destroy phase.